 - Visually inspecting casings for cracks

-Now that we know what one is and the characteristics of a good one, let's dive into what to include on work orders.
+Now that we know what they are, let's dive into what to include on work orders.

 Make sure you have the right names on your work order